dbrennand/Feederbot/README.md

 1. Build the container image:

     ```bash
+    # Using docker-compose
+    docker-compose build
+    # Using docker build
     docker build -t feederbot:1.0.1 .
     ```

 2. Run the container:

     ```bash
+    # Using docker-compose
+    docker-compose up -d
     # Using the Docker volume for the reader database
     docker run -d -t -e BOT_TOKEN="<Bot Token>" -e USER_ID="<User ID>" --name feederbot feederbot:1.0.1
     # Using a bind mount for the reader database